 - Age: Younger people often will be able to see clearly as the eye muscles can compensate for light landing behind it.
 As the eye is under stress to compensate for the weakness, younger people will often be able to see clearly but may suffer headaches and eyestrain.
-As we get older, our eye’s ability to compensate for hyperopia degrades, and close up vision, followed by long sighted vision, becomes blurred.
+As we get older, our eye’s ability to compensate for this condition degrades, and close up vision, followed by long-sighted vision, becomes blurred.

 Using either Lasik or Lasek eye surgery the curve of the cornea can be made steeper.
 This results in the light hitting your retina directly and correcting your vision.

 Astigmatism is a vision error that causes blurred or distorted vision.

 It occurs when the cornea or lens inside the eye is not a perfectly curved shape.
 It is measured in the cylindrical and axis portion of your eye prescription: